-1. Support California’s farmers and ranchers of all scales in identifying, piloting, and transitioning to:
+1. Support California’s farmers, ranchers, and land stewards of all scales in identifying, piloting, and transitioning to:

 - environmentally regenerative approaches to producing crops and livestock (including but not limited to soil health, organic and agroecological practices, integrated pest management, crop diversification);

 - pathways for realizing economic return from ecologically-sound crop management practices and fair labor practices;

 - marketing and distribution strategies that support diversified, decentralized, and locally self-organized supply chains;

 - strategies that promote producer-to-producer networking and producer-to-supply chain networking

 2. Support California’s rural, urban, and Tribal communities to identify, implement, and evaluate strategies to: